 Love is the first of the fruit of the Spirit, the one trait of God that exemplifies His character.
-John Ritenbaugh explains what love is and what love does.
+Here is how the Bible defines what love is and what love does.

 The Bible states that offenses will come.
-John Ritenbaugh explains how to handle offenses and how to keep minor irritations from growing into bitterness.
+Here are ways to handle offenses and keep minor irritations from growing into bitterness.